TosbackCgusBridge-Bot/CGUs-versions/Nextag/Privacy Policy.md

 If you have any questions about this Website Privacy Statement, the practices of the Websites, or your use of the Websites, please contact us at:

 Privacy Officer
-NexTag, Inc.
+Nextag Inc.
-800 Bridge Pkwy, Floor 2
+800 Bridge Parkway, Suite 200
-Redwood City, California 94065
+Redwood City, CA 94065
 legalnotices@nextag.com

 Return to Top